Exclusive: Big four auditors face investor calls for tougher climate scrutiny

 The increased investor scrutiny comes as the role and structure of accountants is reviewed after several collapses, including travel operator Thomas Cook and outsourcer Carillion.

-"Auditors are one of the key lines of defense against the risks of capital misallocation, stranded assets and corporate failure," Edward Mason, head of responsible investment for the Church Commissioners for England, said.
+"Auditors are one of the key lines of defence against the risks of capital misallocation, stranded assets and corporate failure," Edward Mason, head of responsible investment for the Church Commissioners for England, said.

 For Lara Blecher, of Britain's Local Authority Pension Fund Forum, which signed the letter, audits are still not taking adequate account of climate risk.